-Charles is an Assistant Professor at the Institut Barcelona d’Estudis Internacionals (IBEI).
+Charles is an Assistant Professor and Beatriu de Pinós Research Fellow at the Institut Barcelona d’Estudis Internacionals (IBEI).
 His research explores the transformations occurring in our system of global governance and how these are shaping—for better or worse—our ability to address cross-border problems.
-Substantively, it has focused on institutions in the fields of climate change, international trade, finance, and antitrust.
+Substantively, it focuses on informal and transnational institutions in the fields of climate change, international trade, finance, and antitrust.

-Charles's recent books include The Comparative Politics of Transnational Climate Governance (with Liliana Andonova and Thomas Hale) and Transnational Climate Change Governance (with Harriet Bulkeley et al.).
-His articles have been published in journals like International Interactions, International Studies Quarterly, International Studies Review, and the Review of International Organizations.
+Charles's recent books include The Origins of Informality: Why the Legal Foundations of Global Governance are Shifting, and Why It Matters (OUP, 2020) and Transnational Climate Change Governance (CUP, 2014; coauthored with Harriet Bulkeley et al.).
+His research has also been published in journals like Global Policy, International Interactions, International Studies Quarterly, International Studies Review, and the Review of International Organizations.

-Before joining IBEI, Charles was an SSHRC Postdoctoral Fellow at the University of Toronto.
+Before joining IBEI, Charles was a postdoctoral fellow at the University of Toronto.
 He has also worked with the United Nations and other organizations in various consulting roles, including as a member of the UN High-Level Expert Group on Climate Change, Energy and Low-Carbon Development in Africa and as a contributing author of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).

 Background and education